Hessett

 The Sign

-The sign was made by the Village Sign People and erected in 2007.
-The sign is double sided with the top main frame depicting the church of St Ethelbert flanked by flora and crops representing the rural nature of the village on both sides.
+The village sign was made by Brian Gaze and Harry Stebbing and erected in 2007.
+The sign is double sided with the top main frame depicting the church of St Ethelbert flanked by flora on both sides.
 The bottom of the sign is split into three panels and different on both sides.

-Side 1: On the left is a drainage ditch complete with mallards and the pub's brick sign.
-Centre is a farmer on a tractor with a seed drill and a cock pheasant in the foreground.
+Side 1: On the left is the village stream beside The Street complete with mallards and the pub's brick sign which is thought to be the gate way to Hessett Hall.
+Centre is the Valentine sugar beet hoe behind a tractor and a cock pheasant in the foreground.
 On the right is John Bacon with pyx from the church who was main benefactor in and around the village in the 16th century.

 Side 2: On the left is the Five Bells public house.
 Centre is a farmer ploughing the field in the traditional way with a horse, and again the pheasant is present.
-On the right are two sheep representing the wool trade from Medieval times and farming.
+On the right are two sheep reflecting the name Heteseta, as it was originally, derives from Old English to mean ‘fold (for animals) with a hedge’ and the wool trade.

 The Name and Population